ganonp/OpenHub/readme.md

 # OpenHub

-An opensource iOT hub for the HomeKit framework.
+An open source iOT hub for the HomeKit framework.
 Works with [OpenHubAPI](https://github.com/ganonp/OpenHubAPI) and [OpenController](https://github.com/ganonp/OpenController).
 This project is built on [HAP-Python](https://github.com/ikalchev/HAP-python).

 Main features: